-This post is all about spicy Pethe ki sabzi or let’s say kaddu ki sabzi.
-Petha or kaddu is a hindi term used for yellow squash/pumpkin.
-Petha is the most popular vegetable used during fasting time.
-Apart from being a nutritional vegetable, it has very low calorie count.
-I actually have to admit that I am normally not into pumpkins – not at all.
+Apart from being a nutritional vegetable, it has a very low-calorie count.
+I have to admit that I usually am not into pumpkins – not at all.
 This was not my type of sabzi.
-Seeing this vegetable on my plate made me loose all my appetite.
+Seeing this vegetable on my plate made me lose all my appetite.

-LOOKING FOR NAVRATRI MEAL PLANNER , FOLLOW THIS LINK.
+LOOKING FOR NAVRATRI MEAL PLANNER, FOLLOW THIS LINK.

-But this one trip to Haridwar changed my whole opinion on Pethe ki Sabzi.
-I especially remember this small shop where my family and I sat down and ordered this dish – honestly at first I was very reluctant to try it out.
-But this one bite was enough to make me reconsider my opinion- my taste buds exploded with flavor and cried out – mooore please!!
+But this one bite was enough to make me reconsider my opinion- my taste buds exploded with flavor and cried out – more, please!!
 Not to mentioned it was very smooth, spicy yet seasoned to perfection.
-Since then Petha is a must have vegetable in my meal plan.
+Since then, Petha is a must have vegetable in my meal plan.

-In the recipe below I have used a yellow petha which was sweet and ripe and above all it was easy to chop.
+In the recipe below, I have used a yellow petha which was sweet and ripe, and above all, it was easy to chop.
 Seasoned with whole spices and cooked in ghee made this sabzi everyone’s delight.
 Tip to a perfect petha – cook it in ghee.

 Petha - Kaddu ki sabzi

-- 4 cups Chopped Petha or Pumpkin
+- 4 cups Chopped Petha or Butternut squash

 - 1 stick of Cinnamon

-- 2-3 nos.
+- 2 nos.
 Whole black Cardamon

 - 1 teaspoon Cloves

-- 2 teaspoon Amchur Powder (Mango Powder)
+- 2 teaspoons Amchur Powder (Mango Powder)

 - 1 teaspoon Saunf (Fennel seeds)